yzRobo/MintCanvas/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/yzRobo/nft-gallery-dapp) <!-- TODO: Update YOUR_USERNAME/YOUR_REPO_NAME -->
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

+> **GitHub Codespaces Usage**: This template supports one-click setup with GitHub Codespaces.
+All users can access their free monthly allowance (60 core hours for personal accounts) without adding payment information.
+When your free tier is exhausted, GitHub will simply pause Codespaces functionality until the next billing cycle.

 <!-- Optional: Add a link to a live demo if you deploy one -->
 <!-- **[Live Demo (Template Example)](YOUR_DEMO_LINK_HERE)** -->